frozendo/learn-spring-security/README.md

 * **Granted Authority:** authorities that is granted to the principal and use for authorization, like roles and scopes.

-* **AuthentcationManager:** defines how Spring Security's Filters perform authentication.
+* **AuthenticationManager:** defines how Spring Security's Filters perform authentication.
 It's not mandatory to use and the most common implementaion is `ProviderManager`.

 * **AuthenticationProvider:** object that try the authentication.
-Usually, `AuthenticationManager` has a list of providers and each provider try the to authenticated, until one has success.
+Usually, `AuthenticationManager` has a list of providers and each provider try to authenticated, until one has success.

 * **AuthenticationEntryPoint:** used to send an HTTP response that request credentials from a client, when the client try to make an unauthenticated request in a secret resource.